MohammedAbdulAhadSaud/TuteDude/Machine-learning/Assignment-1/README.md

-# Assessment 1 – Food Delivery Time Prediction
+# Assignment ment 1 – Food Delivery Time Prediction

-This project is part of my Machine Learning course assessment in Tutedude.
+This project is part of my Machine Learning course Assignment ment in Tutedude.

 The goal of this project is to predict food delivery time and analyze the factors that affect delivery performance.